-When delivered by e-learning the materials should be designed to maximise the use of interactive techniques to provide an opportunity for student self-assessment of progress towards learning outcomes.
+When delivered by blended and online education the materials should be designed to maximise the use of interactive techniques to provide an opportunity for student self-assessment of progress towards learning outcomes.

 16. Courses conform to explicit guidelines concerning layout and presentation and are as consistent as possible across a programme.

 This benchmark tests aspects of good practice in materials design.
 A poor score in this area may indicate that the institution should make a greater investment in the contribution of media professionals to course design teams.

 It is recommended that institutions implement a framework of technical, accessibility and presentational standards that apply to blended and online education materials.
 This framework should include the following factors:

 Course design should provide opportunities for formative and summative assessment.